CloudCoinConsortium/raidajslibrary/README.md

   // Base64 data
   "data" : string,

+  // Base64 data for ID Proof Picture
+  "proofdata": string,

   // Protocol version.
+Only 0 and 1 are supported
-Default is 0 which is the only protocol supported now "protocol" : 0,
+  "protocol" : 0,

   // Metadata